A Compassionate Approach

 Interventional radiology has many advantages, some of which may include:

-- Shorter recovery time because of fewer, smaller incisions than traditional open surgery
+Because of fewer, smaller incisions than traditional open surgery.

-- Shorter hospital stay for interventional procedures that can be done in an outpatient setting
+For interventional procedures that can be done in an outpatient setting.

-- Less anesthesia required if you’re having a procedure that requires only conscious sedation (medications that block pain and help you relax)
+If you’re having a procedure that requires only conscious sedation (medications that block pain and help you relax).

 Interventional radiology procedures

 - Chest/arm port

 - Radiofrequency ablation (RFA)